Home Venue Program Call for Papers Important Dates Committees

 Session chair: Wenqian Dong

-5pm - 5:15pm MST Paper: Entropy-Driven Optimal Sub-Sampling of Fluid Dynamics for Developing Machine-Learned Surrogates
+5pm - 5:15pm EST Entropy-Driven Optimal Sub-Sampling of Fluid Dynamics for Developing Machine-Learned Surrogates

 Session chair: Wenqian Dong